webpack/webpack.js.org/content/guides/hmr-react.md

   ["es2015", {"modules": false}]
   ```

   like what we did in [Babel Config](#babel-config).
 Note that disabling Babel's module plugin is not only necessary for HMR.
-If you don't disable it you'll run into many other issues (see [What's new in webpack 2](https://gist.github.com/sokra/27b24881210b56bbaff7) and [webpack-tree-shaking](http://www.2ality.com/2015/12/webpack-tree-shaking.html)).
+If you don't disable it you'll run into many other issues (see [Migrating from v1 to v2](/guides/migrating/#mixing-es2015-with-amd-and-commonjs) and [webpack-tree-shaking](http://www.2ality.com/2015/12/webpack-tree-shaking.html)).

 So in this case, `module.hot.accept` will fire the `render` method whenever `src/components/App.js` or its dependencies are changed - which means the `render` method will also fire when the `App.css` is changed, since `App.css` is included in `App.js`.